Best Practices to conduct Mechanical Prior-Art Searches – Webinar

 For example, if document, which we have identified, only discloses a limited portion of that key feature, then still there is a gray space on which patent can be filed for that particular invention.

 Best Practice – Mechanical inventions allow you to report your findings in such a way that by just going through a one page summary, the exact inventive concept can be quickly understood

 Another best practice is to report the identified results.
 For instance, sometimes, the end user of a prior-art search is a person who is not a patent attorney but he is more from a technical background or that person is not very much familiar with the write-up of the patent or all the legal terms used in the patents.
 We can provide this type of summary in which we can highlight multiple sections.
 This can be provided in such a way that a person who is from an R&D background can understand the main inventive concept of that patent just by looking at a single slide comprising the information related to the field of invention, background of invention along with the problem statement and advantages and finally the summary of the patent depicting the novel aspect of main functioning of the invention.

 Similarly, another way can be used to showcase our findings in this type of representation.
-This has been taken from our in-house tool that is Fast Science.
 Such visualization, again, helps the R&D team in absorbing or understanding the findings in an easy manner.